DeemAQ/MangaFreak-er/README.md

 6. Enter the extension of the files you're downloading
 ![Extension of the file](/images/extension.jpg)

-7. Enter the path of the directory you want to download to (Linux style only!), or it will create a folder with a name you choose in the Desktop
+7. Enter the path of the directory you want to download to (Linux style only!), or it will create a folder with a name you choose in the directory the script is in
 8. Enjoy!

 This is a very simple script with many assumptions and basic error handling so use manga freak for best results